arthurabreu/Voice-Recorder-Streamer/README.md

 Open in Android Studio and let Gradle sync.

 ### Configure a WebSocket server
 You can use any WebSocket server that accepts binary frames.
-For local testing, try one of these:
+Recommended main server for this app:

+- Main server: wss_binary_audio_receiver — https://github.com/arthurabreu/wss_binary_audio_receiver
+  - Purpose-built to receive 16 kHz mono 16-bit PCM from this app
+  - Provides playback/saving capabilities; follow its README to run (defaults to port 8080)
+  - Typical URL from device on same LAN: `ws://<PC_LAN_IP>:8080`

+Other options for quick tests:
 - Echo server (proof that bytes flow; won’t play audio):
   - wss://echo.websocket.events
   - wss://ws.postman-echo.com/raw